FR-EE unveils the design of the new St. Petersburg Pier.

-At the Feria Internacional del Libro in Guadalajara, Fernando Romero presented Cómo funciona la música, the Spanish version of David Byrne’s most recent book.
-He is well-known for being the frontman of Talking Heads.
+At the Feria Internacional del Libro in Guadalajara, Fernando Romero presented Cómo funciona la música, the Spanish version of Talking Head lead singer David Byrne’s most recent book.

 The City of Juárez has approved the design of a new convention center as part of FR-EE’s master plan to revitalize the US-Mexico border city, providing more than 270,000 ft² state-of-the-art space.
 The façade will be constructed of solar panels and generate enough power to operate year-round.

 FR-EE has been invited to participate in a design competition for a new luxury building.
 Working with an interior design firm, an executive architect and other collaborators, FR-EE’s team will submit a final design presentation in September 2014.

 FR-EE with Foster + Partners won the international competition to design the new airport for Mexico City.
 The 555,000 square meter (5,920,000 square foot) facility will be largest in the continent and the most sustainable airport in the world and the first one with a LEED certificate.

 In April 2014, Museo Soumaya – FR-EE’s first museum project completed in 2011 – received its second consecutive Popular Choice Award from Architizer.
 The museum has welcomed more than 3 million visitors since opening and remains open to the public year round.

 The 54,000+ ft² aquarium features 48 different exhibitions and more than 5,000 species.
 Topped by an entry pavilion, four levels of aquatic life are stacked according to their natural habitats and ocean depths.
 Since opening in may 2014 it has received 800+ daily visitors.

 Following an 8-year process, FR-EE has been hired to design a 280-meter, mixed-use tower in the heart of Mexico City.
 The seismically-secure tower will include offices, a luxury hotel and retail, and is expected to open in 2018.
 It will be Mexico’s first LEED Platinum high-rise.